mingruimingrui/Convolution-neural-networks-made-easy-with-keras/README.md

 In the image above, a filter is applied to find vertical and horizontal lines and as we can see, in each of the pictures on the left, only the places where vertical lines are present will show up in white and likewise horizontal lines for the picture on the right.

 Going by this idea we can think of filtering as a process of breaking down the original image into a list of presence of simplified structures.
-By knowing the presence of slanted lines and horizontal lines and other simple basic information, more interesting features such as eyes and nose and mouth then then be identified and if there is the presence of an eye and a mouth and a nose, then the classifier will have a pretty good certainty that the image at hand is probably a face.
+By knowing the presence of slanted lines and horizontal lines and other simple basic information, more interesting features such as eyes and nose and mouth then then be identified.
+If the presence of eyes, mouth and nose are detected, then the classifier will have a pretty high certainty that the image at hand is probably a face.
 Basically that is what a CNN would do, by doing detective work on the abstract information that it is able to extract from the input image and through a somewhat logical thought process come to the deduction of the correct label to attach to a particular image.
-It won't exactly look for eyes or nose, but it would attempt to do something similar in an abstract manner.
+The model might not exactly look for eyes or nose, but it would attempt to do something similar in an abstract manner.

-Make sure that you have understood all that were covered previously because the next section is going to progress at a much faster rate.
-We are still not going to talk about how to calculate filters yet.
-First, let us finish up the mechanics of the CNN.
+Make sure that you have understood all that was covered previously because the next section is going to progress at a much faster rate.
+We are still not going to talk about how to calculate filters yet but first, let us finish up the mechanics of the CNN.

 #### Back to the model

 One filter would only be capable of finding a single simplified feature on the original image.
 Multiple filters can be applied to identify multiple features.
-Lets say on the original image, a total of 32 filters are applied on the input 32x32x3 image.
+Let's say on the original image, a total of 32 filters are applied on the input 32x32x3 image.
 One filter applied onto the image will result in a 30x30x1 output.
 So to apply 32 unique filters, you merely stack the outputs on top of one another to result in a 30x30x32 output.

 The entire process of transforming an input from a 32x32x3 form to a 30x30x32 form is known as a single convolution layer.
 An entire CNN model is usually made up of multiple convolution layers and a classifier layer.
 Here is an example of how a typical CNN would look like.

 <p align="center"><img src="/imgs/conv-layers.jpeg", width="720"></p>
 <p align="center">Fig 1.5 structure of a typical CNN, here classifying a car</p>

 The model would take an input from the left (here the image of a car).
-And the data will be transferred from the left side to the right, through each of the individual layers.
-Each layer would take the output of the previous layer as it's input and then produce a transformation on the image before passing it onto the next layer.
+The data will be transferred from the left side to the right, through each of the individual layers.
+Each layer would take the output of the previous layer as its input and then produce a transformation on the image before passing it onto the next layer.
 There are probably a few terms that you might not understand at this point of time, but let us go through them one at a time:

 - CONV: In the model in the picture, the first layer is a CONV layer.
 It is nothing new as CONV is just short form for convolution layer.